cabaletta/baritone/README.md

 Please note that usage of anything located outside of the ``baritone.api`` package is not supported by the API release jar.

-Below is an example of basic usage for changing some settings, and then pathing to a X/Z goal.
+Below is an example of basic usage for changing some settings, and then pathing to an X/Z goal.

 ```
 BaritoneAPI.getSettings().allowSprint.value = true;